 Even in the good times, you were never going to earn anywhere near £30k teaching only daytime weekday slots, and that’s still true now.
 But as those first ripples of what became the recession were being felt, fuel prices started to rise, pupil numbers started to fall, and the glut of very inexperienced and very desperate instructors commenced a suicidal programme of undercutting to try and get work which simply wasn’t there anymore.
 Even for an established full-time instructor with a moderately full diary, a maximum realistic wage was in the region of £20,000-£25,000 – and by “full-time” I mean working evenings and weekends.
 Price-cutting ADIs with empty diaries had no chance of making anywhere near this.
 Even if they could get 30 hours, their cut-price lessons would pull their pre-tax profit down to around £15,000.
 With only 15 hours of work – the reason they had cut their prices in the first place – it would be closer to £7,000.

 It was certainly possible to earn £30,000 as long as you had the necessary work, charged sensible prices, and were prepared to do long hours – but I stress the word “possible” (LDC, who I mentioned above, were almost certainly referring to turnover with their £40k nonsense).
 However, this industry is fickle, and a fat period can easily be followed by a lean one.
 You can do 40 hours one week, but the next might see you struggling for 20.
-Over a single typical financial year you might manage £30k, but the next one – especially if it had a recession in it, with a 65% increase in the price of fuel (such as we experienced at that time) – you’d have no chance.
+Over a single typical financial year you might manage £30k, but the next one – especially if it had a recession in it, with a 65% increase in the price of fuel (such as we experienced at that time, with petrol going from 80p to over 140p over a two-year period) – you’d have no chance.
 I was lucky (or whatever) and managed to weather the storm – but many instructors failed dramatically and gave up the job which had cost them so much to train for.

 At the start of 2016, the outlook once again looked bright.
 There were plenty of pupils out there, and fuel – which peaked at around £1.40 per litre – fell below £1.00 for the first time since 2009.
 Everything looked rosy – until the Greek Tragedy that is Brexit came along and suspended the Sword of Damocles over it all.
 This is what I mean about the industry being fickle.
 I suppose “fickle” is the wrong word – “unpredictable” would also work.
 Suffice it to say, in early 2018 the industry is still buoyant, but the future is looking very uncertain.